Hidden in Plain Sight: Understanding and Addressing Self-Neglect in Psychotherapy

 Self-neglect can be broadly defined as a consistent failure to care for one’s own basic physical, emotional, or psychological needs.
 But beyond the surface, it often reflects a more profound inner conflict.
 Drawing on Capaldi and Elliott (2023), we can begin to see self-neglect as a form of hostile neglect—where individuals habitually negate or minimise their own needs, dismissing their worthiness of care and kindness.

-It isn’t always loud or dramatic.
+It isn’t always obvious or dramatic.
 It can show up in more subtle ways—through the minimisation or negation of one’s feelings, the refusal to rest when exhausted, the inability to ask for help, or persistent patterns of passivity and overwhelm.
 This isn’t about laziness or a lack of motivation.
 Rather, it often stems from a history of emotional abandonment or chronic invalidation, where one learns—sometimes unconsciously—that their needs don’t matter.

 Why Is Self-Neglect So Hard to Spot?